Elliott H. Levitas

 Elliott Harris Levitas (December 26, 1930 – December 16, 2022) was an American politician and lawyer from Georgia.
-He was a former U.S. Representative from Georgia's 4th congressional district, serving five consecutive terms from 1975 to 1985.
+A member of the Democratic Party, he served as a member of the United States House of Representatives for five consecutive terms from 1975 to 1985.
 He was the first Jewish congressman elected in Georgia.

 Early life

 Born in Atlanta, Georgia, Levitas graduated in 1948 from Henry W. Grady High School there.
 He attended Emory University in Atlanta, where he was a member of the secret honor society D.V.S.
 In 1956, he earned a Juris Doctor from the Emory University School of Law.
 A Rhodes scholar, he received a Master of Laws degree in 1958 from University of Oxford in England.
 He conducted additional study in law at the University of Michigan from 1954 to 1955.
 He was admitted to the Georgia bar in 1955 and commenced practice in Atlanta.

 Levitas was active in the local Jewish community in Atlanta and with the Anti-Defamation League.
 He was in the United States Air Force from 1955 to 1958.